 What was different in his planning?

-Uh what was different in his planning at the border, what was different in his planning with energy and with COVID and inflation and everything else that we're experiencing, uh makes you kind of miss those mean tweets, doesn't it?
+What is different in his planning with energy and with COVID and inflation and everything else that we're experiencing makes you kind of miss those mean tweets, doesn't it?

-Um I know so many of you have been wanting to get in here, and we got a lot of ground left to cover, including yeah, how do uh Gold Star families feel today?
+I know so many of you have been wanting to get in here, and we've got a lot of ground left to cover, including, yeah, how do our Gold Star families feel today?

-Eighty percent of his body burned and very severe vern burns that he uh suffered when his Humvee rolled over an improv uh an IED.
+He lost his gold, his Navy SEAL son, Aaron, and our friend Israel Del Toro, 80% of his body burned in very severe burns that he suffered when his Humvee rolled over an IED.

 How do you think everyone's feeling today?

-What are we gonna do to extract these Americans?
+What are we going to do to extract these Americans?

 Glad you called.